MHickey2/EssenChelle-Oils/README.md

 # Introduction <a name="introduction"></a>

 The EssenChelle Oils site is my 5th Project for the Code Institute and it is a full stack E-commerce site using the Django Framework and it includes Python, JavaScript, CSS and Bootstrap5.
 It utilizes Stripe payments.
 It has user authentication and Full CRUD functionality for the products and Blogs for the Superuser.
 The website deals with the sale of essential oils and their byproducts.
 The website would appeal to people who use or want to know more about Essential Oils and are interested in buying these products.
 This website has been built for educational purposes and the payment transactions are purely for demonstration only.
+If you want to test the payment functionality, you can use: Card number: 4242 4242 4242 4242  Exp: Future Date i.e. 05/25 and CVC can be any 3 numbers.

 <br/>